DSPG-2022/DSPG/Contributors/Joel_Martin/Week_2.md

 Another thing I learned more about this week was Tableau through DataCamp.
 Tableau is a program that allows you to import data from many different sources and easily create tables and graphs to better visualize data.

-While working on the AgMRC Interactive Commodity Reports team I used Tableau to create graphs representing different commodities we are interested in.
+While working on my B team, AgMRC Interactive Commodity Reports, I used Tableau to create graphs representing different commodities we are interested in.

 ![Beef Graph](images/Beef_Graph.PNG)